Trees woods and wildlife

 Flocks of starlings can often be seen coming into roost over towns across the UK in autumn, as well as at nature reserves with good roosting cover.

-The number of starlings roosting at well-known sites varies from year to year, so it can be useful to check online forums for up to date information.
+The number of starlings roosting at well-known sites varies from year to year, so it can be useful to check online forums for up-to-date information.
 Always arrive well before dusk for your best chance of seeing the full spectacle.

 Famous murmuration sites include: